ydtg1993/ant/README.md

 ## About ant

-    ant is a message middleware. php send message then middleware dispatch this message to websocket client.
+    ant is a message middleware. php use tcp to send message then middleware dispatch this message to websocket client.

 ![example](https://github.com/ydtg1993/ant/blob/master/example/client/source/express.gif)